How to Find a Product from a Photo

 Finding a product from a photo is the process of using image recognition to identify an item when you do not know its name, brand, model, or search terms.
 The scanner compares visible clues such as shape, color, logo placement, packaging, labels, and readable text against indexed product images and shopping results.

-Visual identification helps when you have a photo but no name for the subject.
+Photo recognition is useful when you’ve saved a picture of an item but don’t know its brand, model, or product name.
 It is especially useful for clothing, shoes, furniture, electronics accessories, cosmetics, tools, and replacement parts.
-If the photo includes a barcode or UPC, that can provide an extra verification signal; UPCs are standardized product identifiers described by https://en.wikipedia.org/wiki/Universal_Product_Code.
+If the photo includes a barcode or UPC, that can provide an extra verification signal; UPCs are standardized product identifiers described by Wikipedia – Universal Product Code.

 For privacy, photos deleted after analysis.
 Treat the returned matches as candidates, then verify the exact product with specs, variants, and seller information.